Kooczon/apple_mobility_data_analysis_2021/README.md

 The aim of this project is to analyze the mobility data made available by Apple.

-That data is available from the following URL: https://covid19.apple.com/mobility
+That data is available for download the following URL: https://covid19.apple.com/mobility

 ### Change Log